 This is a really challenging idea – something that Soderstrom acknowledges.
 But, again, there is some sound pedagogical support for it.
-Piaget, for example, in his work in children’s learning found that learning is strengthened when a student begins to build links between concepts.
-Independent ‘snippets’ of knowledge or skills are quickly forgotten but networks of ideas are remembered.
+Piaget, for example, in his work in children’s learning found that a student strengthens their learning when they build links between concepts.
+We forget independent ‘snippets’ of knowledge or skills quickly.
+But we remember networks of ideas.

 - Offer and acceptance have to work together and often happen almost instantaneously.
-If we slow time down to walk through the exchanges that happen in the formation of a contract then looking at elements of offer and acceptance aligned with the back-and-forth of contract negotiations can help explain what it looks like in the real world.
+Slow time down and walk through the exchanges.
+Looking at elements of offer and acceptance aligned with the back-and-forth of contract negotiations can help explain what it looks like in the real world.

 - For criminal offences, the physical and mental elements of an offence have to present.
-Depending on the nature of the offence, the accused will have to have the intention to do a physical act (and judges often talk about these things as if they are indivisible).
-If action, intention, accident and (for example) intoxication were interleaved, law students would have a more complete picture of the offence, rather than being exposed to offences in one module and then defences in a completely different module with no apparent connection.
+Depending on the nature of the offence, the accused will have to have the intention to do a physical act.
+Try interleaving action, intention, accident and (for example) intoxication.
+Law students will have a more complete picture of the offence.
+And it might be better than covering offences in one module and then defences in a completely different module.
+Especially if the modules have no apparent connection.